TommasoBelluzzo/SystemicRisk/README.md

 ## Usage

-1. Create a properly structured database (see the paragraphs below).
+1. Create a properly structured database (see the section below).
 1. Edit the `run.m` script following your needs.
-1. Execute the `run.m` script.
+1. Execute one of the following scripts:
+  * `run.m` to perform the computation of systemic risk measures;
+  * `analyze.m` to analyze previously computed systemic risk measures.

 ## Dataset